 This section should be short and sweet.
 What type of business structure have you set up and why did you make that specific decision?
 You will need to work with an attorney to help you determine what business structure is best for you.

 “Step one: write a business plan.
 Step two: hire a good attorney.
 In addition to helping me build a smart, sustainable business structure, my attorney was also a great resource for reviewing my business plan because she’s read thousands of them.
-She was a very helpful, experienced outside perspective for more than just legal matters.” — Charles Bililies.
+She was a very helpful, experienced outside perspective for more than just legal matters,” says Charles Bililies.

 Let your accountant guide you through this portion of your business plan.
-It is crucial that whoever you retain to help you with your finances has a wealth of restaurant experience (not just one or two places), as they should be familiar with the financial specifics of starting a restaurant and know what questions to ask you.
+It is crucial that whoever you hire to help you with your finances has a wealth of restaurant experience (not just one or two places).
+They should be familiar with the financial specifics of starting a restaurant and know what questions to ask you.

 Lou Guerrero, Principal at Kross, Baumgarten, Kniss & Guerrero, emphasizes, “You’ll get a lot of accountants that tell you that they’ve done a couple of restaurants, but you have to choose someone that has a deep expertise in what you’re doing.
 There’s nothing to gain from going with someone that doesn’t have a very restaurant-centric practice.”